Construction Accounting in Tennessee

 What is construction accounting and how is it different from regular accounting?

 Construction accounting is a specialized branch of accounting tailored to the unique needs of construction businesses.
 Unlike regular accounting, it focuses on job costing, percentage of completion revenue recognition, WIP reporting, retainage tracking, and project-level financial analysis.
-For Tennessee contractors managing multiple projects across different cities and counties, this specialization is essential.

 Why do Tennessee contractors need specialized bookkeeping services?